lykmapipo/sails-hook-seed/README.md

 ```

 ## Usage
-`sails-hook-seed` utilize `sails.config.environment` variable to detect which seeds to apply to your persistence storage.
-Under the hood `sails-hook-seed` it make heavy use `Model.findOrCreate` method to make it safe to run it in `production` environment too.

-*Note: All seeds are applied in parallel*

 By default `sails-hook-seed` look for environment specific seeds in the `seeds` directory inside `sails.appPath` of your application.
 Example, if you need to seed your application during `test` you will have to create `seeds/test` and add `model seed files` inside it.

 `sails-hook-seed` will load any file suffix-ed with `Seed` and load it as a seed.
 Example, if you want to seed your `User` model during `test` your need to write your seed as folow: